toreau/perl-presizely/README.md

 http://127.0.0.1:3000/1024x1024/http://example.com/image.jpg
 ```

-You can also resize images based on a ratio.
 If any of the numbers explained above is a decimal number, it will be treated as a ratio.
 Here the image will be resized to 50 % of its width, with aspect ratio preserved;

 ```
 http://127.0.0.1:3000/0.5x/http://example.com/image.jpg